 Our position in the rankings reflects our unique mix of weather and environmental factors.
 We certainly have our share of risks to contend with, including tornadoes, severe hail, and heavy winter storms that can cause significant damage.
 However, we don’t face the same level of widespread, catastrophic risk as coastal states dealing with hurricanes or western states battling wildfires and earthquakes.
 This balance keeps our rates from skyrocketing but also prevents them from being the lowest in the nation.
 Ultimately, these national and state averages are just a starting point.
 Your own rate will depend entirely on your unique circumstances, from the specific location of your home to your personal claims history.

-What Affects Your Home Insurance Rate in Illinois?
+What Factors Influence Your Illinois Home Insurance Rate?

 Ever wonder why your neighbor pays a different amount for their home insurance than you do?
 It’s because insurance premiums are highly personalized.
 Insurers look at a mix of factors, from the specific risks in our state to your personal history, to calculate a rate that reflects your unique situation.
 Understanding these elements is the first step to finding the right coverage at a fair price.
 Let’s break down the key things that influence your homeowners insurance costs right here in Illinois.